Codecademy/docs/content/html/concepts/elements/elements.md

 - `Hello World!` is the content.
 - `</p>` is the closing tag.

 **Note:** Some HTML elements have no content (like the `<br>` element).
 These elements are called empty elements.
-Empty elements do not have a closing tag, so they are "self-closing".
-Also self closing tags such as `<br>` can have a slash at the end like this `<br />` but it is not required and it will render the same.
+Empty elements do not have a closing tag, so they are referred to as self-closing.
+Also, self-closing tags such as `<br>` can have a slash at the end like this `<br />` but it is not required and will render the same.

 ## Nested HTML Elements